ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 - [Economics](https://economics.cornell.edu/prospective-incoming-grad-students) (ECON)
 - [Natural Resources](https://cals.cornell.edu/natural-resources-environment/degrees-programs/graduate) (NRE)

 These programs have different admissions criteria.
-Please consult the respective websites for more details..
+Please consult the respective websites for more details.

 The AEM, PAM and ECON PhD programs are fully funded and admissions decisions are made by a committee and not by individual faculty.
 The NRE PhD program is externally funded so prspective students typically secure some external support before applying (e.g. Fulbright scholarship).